Approval to build a fence

 - Standard vehicle crossover.
 This type of crossover requires a self-assessable application [637KB].
 There is a checklist to determine if the vehicle crossover meets the requirements for the approved standard.
 The application requires the signature of the property owner agreeing to the conditions.
 A response from Council should be received with 10 business days.
 There is no fee for this application.

 - Non-standard vehicle crossover.
-This type of crossover requires an Operational Works application, IDAS Form 1 and IDAS Form 6.
+This type of crossover requires an Operational Works application, DA Form 1 - Development Application Details.
 Fees are applicable.
 The applicant will be contacted within 10 business days.